-Plan Description - Employees of the District may voluntarily contribute to the Deferred Compensation Plan (PERAPlus 457 Plan), an Internal Revenue Code Section 457 deferred compensation plan administered by PERA.
+Plan Description.
+Employees of the District may voluntarily contribute to the Deferred Compensation Plan (PERAPlus 457 Plan), an Internal Revenue Code Section 457 deferred compensation plan administered by PERA.
 Title 24, Article 51, Part 16 of the C.R.S., as amended, assigns the authority to establish the Plan provisions to the PERA Board of Trustees.
 PERA issues a publicly available ACFR which includes additional information on the PERAPlus 457 Plan.
 That report can be obtained at www.copera.org/investments/pera-financial-reports.

-Funding Policy - The PERAPlus 457 Plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1603 of the C.R.S., as amended.
-In addition, the District has agreed to match employee contributions up to the percentage of covered salary as determined by the Internal Revenue Service.
+Funding Policy.
+The PERAPlus 457 Plan is funded by voluntary member contributions up to the maximum limits set by the Internal Revenue Service, as established under Title 24, Article 51, Section 1603 of the C.R.S., as amended.
 Members are immediately vested in their own contributions, employer contributions and investment earnings.